emrdgrmnci/DogSearch/README.md

 Purpose of the project
 ======================

-Implement a photo gallery application populated with data got from: (https://dog.ceo/dog-api).
+Implement a dog photo gallery application populated with data got from: (https://dog.ceo/dog-api).

-The Photo gallery is a grid of thumbs.
-When the users click on a photo, they can navigate to the detail page, with some details I have in the JSON.
+When the users click on a photo, they can navigate to the detail page, with some details I have in the JSON and also able to add liked images to favorites with clicking on ⭐️ button in each cell.
-Search functionality to the top of the listing page.
-When the users type something, displays the new content as they typed.
-If no content is available with the user-provided keyword, handles the no data state and let them know.

-This project has only one dependency which is [Kingfisher](https://github.com/onevcat/Kingfisher) that implemented using Swift Package Manager.
-The library provides an async image downloader with cache support.
+Project has an image downloader with cache support and saving that images to device disk to keep cached data permanently.

 Here are the screens
 ======================